I Love Walking In France

 Where to eat in Conques

-There are cafés aplenty in Conques—choose one with a view, one with a wisteria covered terrace.
-If you are following my suggested itinerary, you’ll arrive in Conques around lunchtime after a short walk from Espeyrac.
-This should give you enough time to sample a few—for coffee, for lunch, for an afternoon snack…
+There are cafés aplenty in Conques.
+If you are following my suggested itinerary, you’ll arrive in Conques around lunchtime after a short walk from Espeyrac which should give you enough time to sample a few.

 Practical tips for long-distance walking—preparation, packing and avoiding blisters